Last Updated on

 One thing to be aware of is that the yardages do not always update automatically between shots and you may need to press the OK button to get the watch to update.

-A cheaper alternative to the GPS golf watch above is the Garmin S10 Watch which comes in at $149.
+A cheaper alternative to the GPS golf watch above is the Garmin S10 Watch which comes in at such a good price.
 This is one of the cheapest golf watches produced by Garmin yet the features remain impressive.

 The Garmin S10 Watch is pre-loaded with over 41,000 golf courses.
 You do not have to spend any time searching for the course you are about to play as the GPS will find it and load the course for you based on your location.